InteropIO/finsemble-bloomberg/README.md

 * Bloomberglp.Blpapi.dll
     * Download from [Bloomberg](https://www.bloomberg.com/professional/support/api-library/)
     * Add as reference to your integration's project

+# How to run
+* Confirm project dependencies have been installed
+* Build `BloombergIntegration.sln`
+* `npm install`
+* `npm run start`
+* Launch local Finsemble
+    * Assuming that the local Finsemble is searching for a manifest at `http://localhost:8000`
+* Confirm that your integration appears in the `Apps` menu in the Finsemble toolbar.

 # How to view documentation
 This project uses [docfx](https://dotnet.github.io/docfx/) to generate source code documentation.
 The [docfx getting started](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html) gives helpful examples for different workflows to generate this documentation.